Fun information and facts about chocolate

 Note: Because the egg will not be fully cooked, there is a danger that salmonella bacteria may be present.
 This recipe should not be served to small children or anyone with a compromised immune system.

-If you liked Mexican Hot Chocolate, check out our other hot chocolate recipes, below.
+If you liked Mexican Hot Chocolate, check out our other hot chocolate recipes.